Aging of South Korea: Government policy

 After the post-World War II baby boom led to a drastic population increase, the South Korean government implemented an anti-natalistic policy in the 1960s.
-This government program mandated that South Korean healthcare centers provide a family planning consultation by introducing traditional contraception methods including intrauterine devices, vasectomies, and condoms to the public.
+The National Family Planning program created by the Park Chung Hee government was done so as a modernization effort that wanted to transform rural life through social science and international collaboration.
+Although the program did in fact cause this transformation, historians state that population concerns in Korea developed much earlier than this narrative says it does.
+Debates about population and social reform predated the Park administration and even the founding of the Republic of Korea itself.
+Korean scholars and reformers had already been discussing rural transformation and early forms of population control as far back as the early 1930s, so the policies of the 1960s built upon ideas and discussions that had existed for decades.
+This government program mandated that South Korean healthcare centers provide a family planning consultation by introducing traditional contraception methods, including intrauterine devices, vasectomies, and condoms to the public.

 Sex preference

 In the twentieth century, selective abortion of female fetuses had an important impact on the low birth rate.
 In Korea, there was a strong sex preference for a son because of a focus on the preservation of the family name.

 From 1981 to 1988, the sex ratio at birth continued to increase to about 116.55 males to 100 females in the early 1990s.
 The natural human sex ratio at birth is around 105 males to 100 females, so anything higher indicates sex-selective abortion.
 Despite sex-selective abortion being illegal, the number of prospective parents aborting female fetuses after checking the sex increased.
 As a result, in 1988, the government banned doctors from revealing the sex of a fetus to expecting parents.